BU-CLOUD-F20/Interactive_Web_Visualization/Project_Proposal.md

    * Anyone not interested in the span of multiple computing disciplines and the networking and collaboration done within

 ## 3. Scope and Features Of The Project:
-* Minimum Viable Product:
+Minimum Viable Product:
   * Presents a visually pleasing and easily navigated interface
+    * Dynamic system of linked nodes representing users’ collaboration
+      * Making networks
+        * Link
+          * Published literature, research projects, people
+        * Node
+          * Collaborations
+      * Search/filter feature making it easier to narrow down information and user profiles
+      * Minimum scalability: 250 users
+      * Facilitate group extensibility
-        * Regular, unauthorized users and admins
+        * Charles River campus and medical campus
+      * Regular user UI:
-            * Implement authentication system
+        * No authentication needed
-                * Regular users have the ability to see the data on the client server
+        * Users will have the ability to only see and interact with data on client server
+      * Admin user UI:
+        * Authentication system
-                * Admins have the authority to make additions, deletions, etc.
+        * Users will have the authority to make additions, deletions, etc. if necessary
-        * System of linked nodes representing users collaboration
-            * Researchers can find similar collaborators based on their profiles
-            * Option to see direct collaboration and extended/mutual links
-    * Serve as a base prototype for other departments
   * Showcase the research collaboration at BU
-        * Understand the way computing and data-driven research is like at BU
+    * Helps to understand the way computing and data-driven research is like at BU
-    * Scalability: Can scale to a large number of users
   * Security: Provides secure storage of user credentials, servers, and data

+ Out of scope:
+   * Option to see direct collaboration and extended/mutual links
+   * Live data resource
+     * Update information, ability to see inactive users
+   * May serve as a base prototype for other departments
+     * Scalability: be able to handle more than 250 user profiles

 ## 4. Solution Concept

 Global Architectural Structure Of the Project: